Heading for the light at the end of the tunnel…

 Most of the people we support state that they would eventually like to return to the wider community and be living more independently.
 As a result of this, our balance of activities and practising of work-based skills reflects this.
 We are continually investing in facilities to meet our clients’ needs.

 People here are encouraged to take plenty of exercise and work on their coordination skills.
 In addition to dance and exercise classes on site each week, many of the people we support also choose to go out for an afternoon walk every day, accompanied by staff and sometimes staff dogs too!
 We go whatever the weather, and we did this all the way through the corona pandemic as well – there are some things that are fundamental to a person’s wellbeing and the opportunity to go for a walk is definitely one of them.

 Work-based skills development with the team at The Upstreet Project ranges from painting and decorating, DIY, gardening, catering and kitchen skills to renovating furniture.

 We encourage everyone to keep exercising their grey matter – from board games to prepared debates, chess to crosswords – it’s good to keep your brain moving.

 We also offer a full and complete rehabilitation programme for people who are ready to move out of The Upstreet Project and back into independent or supported living accommodation.
-Artichoak Cottage and our Pathways Units (part of Roberta House) are available for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.
+Artichoak Cottage is designed for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.